 Animal Control Building

-Also taking shape is a new facility designed to find forever homes for stray animals in Sumter County.
+A new facility managed by Saving Sumter's Strays is now completed and is designed to find forever homes for stray animals in Sumter County.

-The 6,000-square-foot building is located on Winkles Road and will feature 40 indoor and outdoor kennels, front office space and a grooming area.
+The 6,000-square-foot building is located on Winkles Road and features 38 indoor and outdoor kennels, front office space and a grooming area.

 “And overall, it will be a more friendly environment for the public to meet and greet families for adoptions and rescue,” she said.
 “We’re very excited.”